 Also tag every positive reply by reason.
 Some prospects respond because of the trigger, some because of the proof, and some because the ask is easy.
 The winning reason tells you what to emphasize in the next version of the campaign.

-A: It took exactly 5 and a half months from the date we rebuilt the sequence copy, tightened targeting, and added a more consistent intent-sourcing workflow.
+It took exactly 5 and a half months from the date we re-engineered our sequence copywriting and deployed Omentir's automated intent-sourcing tools.

-A: Yes.
-A Sales Navigator subscription is an absolute prerequisite to running clean B2B prospecting campaigns.
-It allows you to build narrow, highly curated lead lists using real-time intent filters.
+Yes.
+We treated a Sales Navigator subscription as required for clean B2B prospecting campaigns.
+It lets you build narrow, curated lead lists using real-time intent filters.